Universal541/brianreymore/src/content/essays/america-at-250.md

 Because the greatest trick ever played on the American public was convincing us that the most important battle was between left and right.

-Not because those differences are unimportant.
+Those differences aren't unimportant.

-Because they distract from another divide growing quietly in the background.
+They just distract from another divide growing quietly in the background.

 The divide between stewardship and extraction.